codeninja55/angular-material-heroes/project-guide/chapter-3/INTRODUCTION.md

 In this chapter, we will explore some basics of TypeScript from the [TypeScript Documentation Handbook](https://www.typescriptlang.org/docs/home.html).

-This chapter will be evolving with content will be added as we approach them during the Angular tutorial.
+This chapter will be evolving with content added as we approach them during the Angular tutorial.
 A deep understanding of TypeScript is not necessary for Angular (which allows the use of JavaScript as well as TypeScript).
 However, since Angular is written in TypeScript, a good understanding of the syntactical style of TypeScript can be advantageous for larger development projects.